 What I truly loved about our Istanbul on Food tour, well apart from eating some of the best Turkish food in Istanbul, was the small group size.
 In total for our tour there was 5 people.
 Though, they always aim to keep the groups small, usually between 2-7 people.
 This allows for a much more intimate experience.

 The taste of two continents tour by Istanbul On Food runs no matter if it is rain or shine.
 I highly recommenced reading the forecast for the day, especially as it is a 6 hour long tour, the weather can change a lot within this time.
 Our morning started off beautifully sunny, though the last half of the tour it began bucketing down.
-The lack of a raincoat or umbrella mixed with slippery shoes did not make for the easiest experience navigating the streets between stops.
+The lack of a raincoat or umbrella mixed with slippery shoes did not make for the easiest experience navigating the streets between stops, so don’t make the same mistakes as me and research what to wear in Turkey in advance.

 The Best Turkish Food In Istanbul